 - Project meetings in the project club

 - Demonstrations and talks at regular club meetings

 - Tours

-- Family activities or work at home
+- Family activities or work-at-home

 - Exhibits at shows and fairs

 - Record keeping

 How Do You Receive Project Literature?
 All project literature is included in the cost of enrollment!
-After enrollment, the Extension Office orders the materials and prepares the literature and record books for pickup.
+After enrollment, the Extension Office orders the materials and prepares the literature for pickup.
 Leaders can receive one file copy of enrolled project literature for the projects they are leading.
 Clubs are encouraged to recycle manuals whenever possible.
-PLEASE REMEMBER TO PICK UP YOUR PROJECT LITERATURE AND RECORD BOOKS FROM THE OFFICE!
+PLEASE REMEMBER TO PICK UP YOUR PROJECT LITERATURE FROM THE OFFICE!
+RECORD BOOKS WILL BE PRINTED UPON REQUEST ONLY.
+ALL RECORD BOOKS CAN BE FOUND AT http://co4h.colostate.edu/.

 How do I Add or Drop a Project?
 To Add a project, you must contact the Extension Office no later than March 31st.
 To Drop a project, you must contact the Extension Office no later than May 1st.
 Projects can NOT be dropped or added via 4-Honline after initial enrollment.
-Adds and drops must be processed by contacting the Extension Office by email, completing an Add/Drop form in person, or requesting an add/drop over the phone (a confirmation email will be sent following).
+Adds and drops must be processed by contacting the Extension Office by email - jgoodnow@moffatcounty.net, completing an Add/Drop form in person, or requesting an add/drop over the phone (a confirmation email will be sent following).